Kathleen S. Tighe, Inspector General

 Jordan began his law enforcement career with the Defense Criminal Investigative Service, where he conducted investigations involving complex contract and procurement fraud, health care fraud, and corruption.
 He then moved to the U.S. Postal Service (USPS) OIG where he held a number of progressively responsible positions, including Supervisory Special Agent of the Contract Fraud team, Director of Health Care Fraud Investigations, and Special Agent in Charge of the Strategic Enforcement Division.

 Assistant Inspector General Jordan has received numerous awards, including the USPS OIG Special Agent of the Year and the Assistant U.S. Attorney's Office Outstanding Law Enforcement Officer of the Year.
 Jordan also served as the Chair of the CIGIE Assistant Inspector General for Investigations Committee.

 Jordan earned a Bachelor of Arts in Political Science from the College of the Holy Cross and a Master of Policy Management from Georgetown University.

-Charles Coe, Jr., Assistant Inspector General for IT Audits and Computer Crime Investigations
+Robert Mancuso, Assistant Inspector General for Information Technology Audits and Computer Crime Investigations

 David A. Morris, Assistant Inspector General, Management Services